the-meta-value/datanality/quantumly_entangled_we.md

 Fast our fates collide, discordant as we unbind.
 We have halted, having lost the divinity.
-The scientists and the water bears exist together again. in a shadowed and muffled earth reality.
+The scientists and the water bears exist together again in a shadowed and muffled earth reality.

 A bit of song is now writ